-Amish broccoli salad is a heavenly combination of firm and crunchy broccoli, cauliflower, and a rich and creamy dressing.
+Amish broccoli salad is a heavenly combination of crunchy broccoli and cauliflower in a rich and creamy dressing.

-It’s loaded with bacon and cheddar cheese to boot.
-Now, this is a salad I can get on board with!
+This is a salad I can really get on board with!

 Amish broccoli salad is a highly addictive summer dish.
 The recipe originated from an Amish woman in Navarre, Ohio, where broccoli is abundant.